 Climbing the easing ladder: How quickly, how far?

 Let’s be clear.
-Major changes to the 2020 plan are unlikely.
+Major changes to the 2020 plan are unlikely now – and the larger fiscal stimulus expected in 2020 is mostly a consequence of the non-delivery of the stimulus initially planned for this year.
 Current plans are reportedly seen to embed sufficient flexibility already.
-Besides, there probably isn’t time for the sense of pressing necessity to develop far enough for action.
+Besides, there probably isn’t time for the sense of pressing necessity to develop far enough for further action.

 In the short term, then, the likeliest reason for fiscal stimulus is simple automatic stabilisers in a downturn.
 In a severe downturn, this even might challenge the Black Zero.
 There are already whispers that it might be dropped if it comes under pressure.
 In reality, this is something of which one can be reasonably certain.